EnnoidMe/ENNOID-BMS/README.md

 This project aims to create a scalable & modular open source BMS for up to 1000V lithium-ion battery packs.

-### Updates

-20/02/2018:
 The idea behind this project has been started on this thread:

 https://endless-sphere.com/forums/viewtopic.php?f=14&t=92952

-31/12/2018:
-- Copying DieBieMS schematics into kicad
-- Switching balancing circuit to LTC6813
-- Adapting the schematics to have isolation between MCU, balancing circuit, current & high voltage measurements.
-- Removing high current circuits from the PCB (Traces & FET switches are now removed, the current will flow through external contactor instead. ex: EV-200 contactor)

-13/01/2019:

-For cost reasons:
-- Master & Slave boards will be on a 2 layers PCB 100mm x 100mm
-- External power supply 12V or 24V is required for master.

-PCB cost = 10 pcs x (Master+ Slave) = 9.80$ + shipping

-28/01/2018:
-- Started LTC6811 slave board design
-- Started power supply board design (Will use EPM1205SJ + AD8280 for charging 3 lithium-ion batteries from HV battery pack.
-Batteries will be mounted on PCB)
-- Current sensor PCB from paltatech, now in separate folder

 ## Features: